openstack/openstack-manuals/doc/common/cli-manage-volumes.rst

       $ openstack volume delete my-new-volume

-   The :command:`cinder delete` command does not return any output.
+   This command does not provide any output.

 #.
 List the volumes again, and note that the status of your volume is
    ``deleting``: